SuperElastix/SimpleElastix/README.md

 plist.push_back(p)

 # The following calls will initialize a new parameter map with a nonrigid
-# transform at position two in the list
+# transform at position two in the list (this is just an example, more parameters
+# like pyramid type, metric type etc would need to be added)
 p['Transform'] = ['BSplineTransform']
 plist.push_back(sitk.ParameterMap())

-# Passing the above list will cause elastix to run an affine initialization followed by a nonrigid registration
+# Passing the above list will cause elastix to run an affine initialization
+# followed by a nonrigid registration
 selx.SetParameterMapList( plist )
 selx.Execute()
 ```